BarnBridge/BarnBridge-PM/BB-Project-calls/call_006.md

 ## Intro

-Troy: Welcome everyone to Barn Bridge project call 006, we are going to start the Agenda off with Dragos himself.
+Troy: Welcome everyone to Barn Bridge project call 006, we are going to start the agenda off with Dragos himself.

 ## Tech/Dev